temperlang/temperlang-blog/posts/tangle-of-strings.md

 #### Human language ordering is not lexicographic

+Fun fact, language designers do not agree.
-Fun fact, Lua's `<` does locale-sensitive comparison.
+Lua's `<` operator performs locale-sensitive comparison.
 Unicode defines *collation rules* which capture the dictionary sorting rules for human language.

 [UTR-10](https://www.unicode.org/reports/tr10/#Example_Differences_Table) has this example showing that a German reader would expect 'o'-umlaut next to 'o' in a sorted list but a Swedish reader would not.